mattboldt/typed.js/README.md

 [View the live demo](http://www.mattboldt.com/demos/typed-js/) | [Go to my site, mattboldt.com](http://www.mattboldt.com)

-Prefer Coffeescript?
-Check out [Typed.coffee](https://github.com/mattboldt/typed.coffee)

 Typed.js is a jQuery plugin that types.
 Enter in any string, and watch it type at the speed you've set, backspace what it's typed, and begin a new sentence for however many strings you've set.

-It can be used as a subtle animation on your website, a visual demo of a note taking application, or anything else you can think of.

-Weighing in at only 6kb uncompressed, it's got a small footprint and doesn't slow down the rest of your site.

 ---

 Looking for some custom use cases for Typed.js?
-[Check out the wiki ](https://github.com/mattboldt/typed.js/wiki)
+[Check out the wiki](https://github.com/mattboldt/typed.js/wiki)

 ---